chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "JumpToPytestNodeInTestTreeIntention was registered without the required description directory and files.", "PROJECT NOTE": "Place description files under src/main/resources/intentionDescriptions/JumpToPytestNodeInTestTreeIntention/ (description.html, before.py.template, after.py.template as needed) and ensure plugin.xml <intentionAction> is declared.", "NEW INSTRUCTION": "WHEN adding a new IntentionAction THEN create intentionDescriptions/<ClassName>/description.html (with example templates)"
 }

+[2025-12-22 22:36] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "Caret element not found; imported symbol unresolved", "ROOT CAUSE": "PyResolveUtils.findMember only checks top-level declarations in a PyFile and ignores names brought in via import statements, so 'target_module.MyImportedClass' cannot resolve.", "PROJECT NOTE": "Update PyResolveUtils.findMember to also resolve symbols imported into a module (handle both 'from source import Name' and 'import source as alias', including aliasing), not just classes/functions/attributes defined in the file.", "NEW INSTRUCTION": "WHEN top-level member lookup returns null in module THEN search imported names and resolve their targets"
+}

+[2025-12-22 22:37] - Updated by Junie - Error analysis
+{
+    "TYPE": "missing context",
+    "TOOL": "run_test",
+    "ERROR": "getElementAtCaret failed: element not found",
+    "ROOT CAUSE": "The PyMockPatch reference contributor is feature-flagged and not enabled in the test, so no reference exists at the caret.", "PROJECT NOTE": "Enable PluginSettingsState.state.enablePyMockPatchReference = true in test setUp when asserting patch-string resolution.", "NEW INSTRUCTION": "WHEN testing PyMockPatch string references THEN enable PluginSettingsState.enablePyMockPatchReference in setUp"
+}

+[2025-12-22 22:37] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "getElementAtCaret could not find element at caret", "ROOT CAUSE": "Imported symbols are not considered in resolution, so patch string segment didn't resolve.", "PROJECT NOTE": "Update src/main/kotlin/.../psi/PyResolveUtils.kt findMember to resolve names brought in via from-import and import-as in the target module.", "NEW INSTRUCTION": "WHEN resolving module member in PyResolveUtils.findMember THEN include names imported via from/import-as"
+}

+[2025-12-22 22:38] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "Element at caret not found",
+    "ROOT CAUSE": "Reference resolution ignores imported symbols; PyResolveUtils.findMember only checks top-level declarations.", "PROJECT NOTE": "In src/main/kotlin/.../psi/PyResolveUtils.kt, extend findMember to resolve names brought in via 'import' and 'from ... import ...' (and consider __all__).", "NEW INSTRUCTION": "WHEN resolving module members in PyResolveUtils.findMember THEN include names imported via import statements"
+}

+[2025-12-22 22:38] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "Element at caret not found; no resolved target", "ROOT CAUSE": "Member resolution checks only top-level declarations in a PyFile and ignores imported symbols.", "PROJECT NOTE": "In PyResolveUtils.findMember, also inspect PyImportStatement and PyFromImportStatement to resolve names brought into the module when matching a dotted segment.", "NEW INSTRUCTION": "WHEN module member lookup yields no symbol THEN resolve names introduced by import and from-import statements"
+}